--- A level of overcollateralisation (OC) of 16.1% to which DBRS Morningstar gives credit, which is the minimum level observed in the past 12 months adjusted by a scaling factor of 0.85.
+-- A level of overcollateralisation (OC) of 14.4% to which DBRS Morningstar gives credit, which is the minimum level observed in the last 12 months adjusted by a scaling factor of 0.85.

-DBRS Morningstar analysed the transaction using its European Covered Bond Cash Flow tool.
-The main assumptions focused on the timing of defaults and recoveries of the assets, interest rate stresses, and market value spreads to calculate liquidation values on the CP.
+The transaction was analysed with the DBRS Morningstar European Covered Bond Cash Flow tool.
+The main assumptions focused on the timing of defaults and recoveries of the assets, interest rate stresses and market value spreads to calculate liquidation values on the CP.

-Everything else equal, a one-notch downgrade of the CBAP would lead to a one-notch downgrade of the LSF-L, resulting in a one-notch downgrade of the CB ratings.
+Everything else being equal, a one-notch downgrade of the CBAP would lead to a one-notch downgrade of the LSF-L, resulting in a one-notch downgrade of the CB rating.

-The aggregated outstanding balance of the CP backing BPI’s OH was EUR 8.73 billion as of 31 December 2022 while the total amount of liabilities outstanding is EUR 7.00 billion, yielding a current OC ratio of 24.7%.
-The OC level to which DBRS Morningstar gives credit is 16.1%, after applying a scaling factor of 0.85 to the minimum level of OC observed during the past 12 months.
+The aggregated outstanding balance of the CP backing BPI’s OH was EUR 8.55 billion as of 31 December 2019, while the total amount of liabilities outstanding is EUR 7.30 billion, yielding a current OC ratio of 17.1%.
+The OC level to which DBRS Morningstar gives credit is 14.4%, after applying a scaling factor of 0.85 to the minimum level of OC observed during the last 12 months.

-The vast majority of the loans in the CP (approximately 91%) are floating rate, indexed to different bases and reset at different times, while Series 22 is fixed rate and the remaining outstanding OH (about 93%) are linked to different Euribor rates with quarterly or semiannual resets.
+The vast majority of the loans in the CP (approximately 96%) are floating rate, indexed to different bases and reset at different times, while Series 22 is fixed rate and the remaining outstanding OH (roughly 93%) linked to different Euribor rates with quarterly or semiannual resets.
 The interest rate mismatch is mitigated by swap agreements; however, the swap documentation is not consistent with DBRS Morningstar’s “Derivative Criteria for European Structured Finance Transactions” methodology.
-As such, DBRS Morningstar did not give credit to swaps in its analysis, and DBRS Morningstar’s analysis accounted for interest rate mismatch.
+As such, no credit was given to swaps in DBRS Morningstar’s analysis, and the interest rate mismatch has been taken into account in DBRS Morningstar’s analysis.

-The DBRS Morningstar-calculated WA life of the mortgage assets is about 15 years based on a 0% prepayment rate, which is longer than the WA life of 2.9 years on the CBs, not accounting for any maturity extension.
-This risk is mitigated by the extended maturity date, which falls one year after the maturity date, and by the available OC.
+The DBRS Morningstar-calculated WA life of the mortgage assets is roughly 13 years based on a 0% prepayment rate, which is longer than the 4.1 years of WA life on the CB, not accounting for any maturity extension.
+This risk is mitigated by the extended maturity date, which falls one year after the maturity date, and by the OC in place.

-All CP assets and CBs are denominated in euros.
-As such, investors are not currently exposed to any foreign exchange risk.
+All CP assets and CB are denominated in euros.
+As such, investors are not currently exposed to any foreign-exchange risk.

-DBRS Morningstar assessed the LSF related to the Programme as “Adequate” according to its “Rating and Monitoring Covered Bonds” methodology.
+DBRS Morningstar has assessed the LSF related to the Programme as “Adequate” according to its rating methodology.
 For more information, please refer to DBRS Morningstar’s commentaries, “DBRS Assigns LSF Assessment to Portuguese Covered Bonds” and “Portuguese Covered Bonds: Legal and Structuring Framework Review,” both available at www.dbrsmorningstar.com.